steveoc64/bsd-vps/README.md

 ## /etc/pf.conf

-Using pf.conf
+Using file pf.conf

 Set all the specific jails

-`service pf start` to enable proper NAT'ing from inside the jails
+`service pf start` from the console to enable proper NAT'ing from inside the jails, and ssh back in to the box.

+## Test jail networking

+Create a dummy jail first

+`iocell create -n=myjail ip4_addr='vtnet1|10.240.X.X/16'`
+`iocell start myjail`
+`iocell console myjail`

+check that the prompt looks good, the aliases all work, ifconfig shows only what it should, netstat -nr doesnt show much, and that ping google.com is good.